akvorado/akvorado/console/data/docs/02-configuration.md

 #### Custom dictionaries

 You can add custom dimensions to be looked up via a dictionary.
-This is useful to enrich your flow with additional informations not possible to get in the classifier.
+This is useful to enrich your flow with additional information not possible to get in the classifier.
 This works by providing the database with a CSV files containing the values.